Discover more from Mental Contractions

 A catastrophic or existential risk for any civilization that radically self-modifies their minds and develops AGI

-The intersubjectivity collapse refers to the breakdown of the network of unspoken rules that holds civilization together based on the subjectivity of minds that have created it.
+The intersubjectivity collapse (IC) refers to the breakdown of the network of unspoken rules that holds civilization together based on the subjectivity of minds that have created it.
 It’s the idea that a Cambrian-esque explosion of new types of minds leads to inherent unpredictability among agents, due to their vastly different subjectivity and modalities.
 The more homogenous the dominating species that built its civilization, the more brittle this network is.
 I argue that an intersubjectivity collapse seems inevitable for any civilization that starts to radically self-modify their minds and develop AGI, because possible mind design space is likely very large and internal constitution and behavior are largely orthogonal.
-I present several possible scenarios and consider it as potential great filter candidate.
+I present several possible scenarios and consider the IC as a potential great filter candidate.
 I sketch out some of the catastrophic and far-reaching consequences, including necessary fragmentation of civilization.
 I then sketch out directions for mitigation and solutions.
 I briefly mention its relation to alignment of AGI and AI safety.
 Finally, I list recommendations and ideas for future research.

 The intersubjectivity collapse is basically an answer to the question: “What happens when we introduce a bunch of new minds into a civilization?”
 So:

 It’s a theory about diverging subjectivity of any civilization that self-modifies and potentially dire consequences thereof.

 It’s a possible great filter candidate: any civilization has to face this and it may destroy them - as an answer to the Fermi-paradox.

 An imperative to understand and map how the types of minds that spawned a civilization are reflected in it, and map how its organization relates to subjectivity, in order to anticipate the intersubjectivity collapse.